schmittjoh/JMSTranslationBundle/CONTRIBUTING.md

 If you find a bug or a documentation issue, please report it or even better: fix it :).
 If you report it, please be as precise as possible.
 Please use the provided template when creating an issue.
-Your issue is more likley to get fast feedback if you are clear and detailed in your report. disclosing the vulnerability.
+Your issue is more likley to get fast feedback if you are clear and detailed in your report.

 Feature requests
 ----------------

 If you think a feature is missing, please report it or even better: implement it :).
-If you report it, describe the more precisely what you would like to see implemented and we will discuss what is the best approach for it.
-If you can do some research before submitting it and link the resources to your description, you're awesome!
+If you report it,describe the feature as precisely as possible, including what you would like to see implemented and we will discuss what is the best approach for it.
+If you can do some research before submitting it and provide links to the resources in your description, you're awesome!
 It will allow us to more easily understood/implement it.

 Sending a Pull Request
 ----------------------

 If you're here, you are going to fix a bug or implement a feature and you're the best!
-To do it, first fork the repository, clone it and create a new branch with the following commands:
+To do it, first fork the repository on Github.
+Following the commands below you can clone it and create a new branch:

 ```bash
 $ git clone git@github.com:your-name/repo-name.git